 Epidemiologic studies have shown that people living near the equator are less likely to have hypertension.
 It’s also been observed that blood pressures tend to be higher in the winter, when we get less sunlight, which your body uses to synthesize vitamin D. One recent large study demonstrated a distinct connection between increases in blood pressure and the distance people live from the equator.

 Another study, published several years ago in the Lancet, reported that ultraviolet light exposure, which increases the body’s internal vitamin D production, lowered blood pressure in individuals with mild essential hypertension.
 And two other small clinical trials showed that vitamin D supplementation reduces both systolic and diastolic blood pressure.
 [3,4]

 Taken together, these studies and observations strongly indicate that vitamin D is nature’s leading blood pressure regulator.

-Vitamin D goes one step further than ACE inhibitors—without the dangers
+Vitamin D goes a step further than ACE inhibitors

 Vitamin D achieves its blood pressure lowering effect by addressing one of the major causes of high blood pressure—a substance called angiotensin II.